 Effective civic education and mentorship programs are essential for nurturing future political leaders.

-However, such programs are often insufficient or non-existent in many African countries, leaving youths without guidance on how to effectively participate in politics.
+However, such programs are often insufficient or non-existent in many African countries.
+Leaving youths without guidance on how to effectively participate in politics.

-5. Political Violence and Intimidation
+5. Political Violence and Intimidation (Youths in Politics: Shaping the Future of African Governance)

 Instances of political violence and intimidation can deter young people from engaging in politics.